 Temperature controlled storage areas in GMP facilities are usually continuously monitored by temperature probes.
-These are routinely calibrated, which might suggest that this all that is needed to meet regulatory requirements.
+The temperature probes are routinely calibrated, which, you might think, is enough to meet regulatory requirements.

-But temperature mapping is very different from calibration/routine monitoring.
-One of the key differences is the number of points the temperature is measured at in the temperature controlled area.
+However, temperature mapping is very different from calibration/routine monitoring.
+One of the key differences is the number of points the temperature is measured at within the temperature controlled area.

 A temperature mapping exercise is expected to collect the following information:

 - The impact of interventions (door openings / power failures, etc.)

 - Variation of temperature at a single point